rticommunity/connextdds-py/README.md

 ## Notes

-- Because Python does not have a templating/generics mechanism, template classes are generally implemented as nested classes for a topic data type.
+- Because Python only supports generics in Python 3.5+ and there doesn't seem to be any support for them in the current version of pybind11, C++ template classes are generally implemented as nested classes for a topic data type.
 For example:
     - rti.connextdds.DynamicData.Topic
     - rti.connextdds.DynamicData.DataReader
     - rti.connextdds.DynamicData.DataWriter
     - etc.
 - The Python GIL prevents multiple CPU cores from executing Python code in the same application in parallel.
-This means that if the code is blocked in a native method that has released the GIL (e.g. rti.connextdds.WaitSet.wait()) then Ctrl-C may not be sufficient to break execution.
+This means that if a single-threaded Python application is blocked in a native method that has released the GIL (e.g. by calling rti.connextdds.WaitSet.wait()) then Ctrl-C may not be sufficient to break execution.
 Workarounds include:
     - using Python threading to ensure that the GIL is acquired when a native method releases it.
     - implement a custom signal handler
     - send a SIGQUIT via keyboard shortcut instead of SIGINT